kohei-us/mdds/doc/multi_type_vector.rst

 members, but the ``position`` member will be available if you need to conditionally perform something based on the row position.

+The node also provides a convenient ``get()`` method to fetch the value of the cell.
+This method is a template method, and you need to explicitly specify the element block type in order to access the value.

 When executing this code, you will see the following outout:

 .. code-block:: none